-Eligibility for Services is Determined By:
+Eligibility for Services Is Determined by:

-- 1. Whether a family assistance unit resides within the Tribe's service area. - 2.
-Whether the family assistance unit includes a dependent child or is a pregnant woman.
-(Pregnancy must be verified by a doctor) - 3.
-Whether at least one member of the family assistance unit is enrolled in a federally recognized Indian Tribe or Alaska Native Village or, in the case of a child, pending enrollment.
-In the case of a child (ren) in caretaker relative placements, documentation of the child (ren)'s biological parent(s) enrollment in a federally recognized Tribe or Alaska Native Village and/or the child's enrollment will suffice. - 4.
-Income eligibility is determined by a family assistance unit whose income is equal to or less than 100% of the federal poverty rate.
-Household income is not a condition of eligibility for a Child Only Case. (caretaker relative placements) Diversion and Transitional services federal poverty rate is higher, and the rate is set here within. - 5.
-Resources that impact eligibility for assistance.
-These include vehicle(s) with a combined fair market value of up to \$5,0007,500; cash resources of up to \$2,500 per family member; and real property, other than the primary residence of the family.
-Resources in excess of these limits will be deducted on a pro rata basis. - 6.
-Whether or not the applicant(s) has exceeded the lifetime 60-month TANF assistance limit.
-6.7. -Whether a client is using a controlled substance(s) that is illegal under federal law or prescription medications not prescribed to them. (determined by UA or other methods) 7.8 Whether after an interview the applicant(s) meets the eligibility requirements necessary to the applicant (s) meets the eligibility requirements necessary to the applicant (s) meets the eligibility requirements necessary to the applicant (s) meets the eligibility requirements necessary to the applicant (s) meets the eligibility requirements necessary to the eligibility of th - 7.8.
+1. Whether a family assistance unit resides within the Tribe's service area.

+- 2. Whether the family assistance unit includes a dependent child or is a pregnant woman (pregnancy must be verified by a doctor). - 3.
+Whether at least one member of the family assistance unit is enrolled in a federally-recognized Indian Tribe or Alaska Native Village or, in the case of a child, pending enrollment.
+In the case of a child(ren) in caretaker relative placements, documentation of the child(ren)'s biological parent(s) enrollment in a federally-recognized Tribe or Alaska Native Village and/or the child's enrollment will suffice. - 4.
+Income eligibility is determined by the total household income of a family assistance unit.
+To be eligible for TANF, the household's income must be equal to or less than 100% of the federal poverty rate.
+Household income is not a condition of eligibility for a Child-Only Case. - 5.
+Resources that impact eligibility for assistance include vehicle(s) with a combined fair market value of up to \$7,500; cash resources of up to \$2,500 per family; and real property, other than the primary residence of the family.
+Resources in excess of these limits will be deducted on a pro-rata basis. - 6.
+Whether or not the applicant(s) has exceeded the lifetime 60-month TANF assistance limit. - 7.
+Whether a client is using a controlled substance(s) that is illegal under federal law or prescription medications not prescribed to them (determined by UA or other methods). - 8.
 Whether, after an interview, the applicant(s) meets the eligibility requirements necessary to receive services.

-The LEKT TANF Program understands that in order to complete in-patient substance abuse treatment the head of household or significant other within the family assistance unit may need to leave the service area for a short period of time.
-If the individuals are attending in-patient treatment, in compliance with their IRP, and maintain their primary residence in the service area while attending in-patient treatment they shall continue to receive services for up to 180 days.
+The LEKT TANF Program understands that in order to complete in-patient substance abuse treatment, the head of household or significant other within the family assistance unit may need to leave the service area for a short period of time.
+If a household member is attending in-patient treatment, in compliance with their IRP, and maintains their primary residence in the service area while attending in-patient treatment, they are eligible to continue to receive services for up to 180 days.
 Should they elect to remain outside of the service area after in-patient treatment has been completed, they will be removed from the case or the case will be closed.
-Such cases will be reviewed every month for verification of in-patient attendance.
+These cases will be reviewed every month for verification of in-patient attendance.

-The following are not eligible for assistance:
+The following individuals are not eligible for assistance: